 Facilities at Sydney Airport

-Travelling from the airport to the city
+Transport from Sydney airport to the city (CBD)

 Assuming you are going to the centre of the city (CBD)

-Airport Train – ‘AirportLink.’
+Sydney Airport Train – ‘AirportLink.’

-How much does it cost?
+How much does the airport train cost?

-The only time I would avoid the train is the early morning peak – say 7.45-8.45am when trains are usually really crowded and you may find it difficult to enter with your luggage.
+The only time I would avoid the train is the early morning peak – say 7.45-8.30 am when trains are usually really crowded, and you may find it difficult to enter with your luggage.
 Head to the front of the train for your best chance at some space or wait for the next train as some non-express trains are not as crowded.

-On top of your fare, there is a $3.00 airport taxi levy and a $5.50 Eastern Distributor toll if you travel to the city via the toll. road.
-Between 10 pm and 6 am a surcharge is added to your fare.
+On top of your fare, there is a $3.00 airport taxi levy and a $5.50 Eastern Distributor toll if you travel to the city via this road.
+Between 10 pm and 6 am a night surcharge is added to your fare.
 This trip should take about 20-30 minutes.

-The budget travellers public transport option.
+The budget traveller transport hack

 Two public bus routes, the 400 and the 410, go via the airport.
 Either of these buses will get you to a train station on the city rail network.
 The preferred option is the eastbound bus, ask the driver to let you off at Mascot station and change to a city train.
 The bus will cost $3.80 from T1 or $2.40 from T2/3.
 The train will cost $4.00.
 Total travel time will be about 30 minutes from T1 or 15 minutes from T2/3.